 Hemp-based materials allow manufacturers to produce stronger, lighter, cheaper, and more sustainable products.

 American manufacturers now have the ability to test hemp materials to determine if the plant can provide the structural integrity necessary for the end product.
 If the engineers, chemists, and physicists within the R&D labs of American manufacturers can determine that hemp materials could be utilized within the end products, they have the opportunity to revolutionize their industries.

 The addition of different parts of the hemp plant (refined to certain sizes) is the X factor that can unlock value previously unseen by American manufacturers.

-Within 10 years, stronger, lighter, cheaper, and more eco-friendly products will be common place.
+Within 10 years, stronger, lighter, cheaper, and more sustainable products will be common place.
 All American manufacturers will use sustainably sourced materials in their products, eventually.
 The question is, who is going to be first?
 Who is going to lead their industry?
 The people who wait till 2030 will be years behind the competition.

 Those manufacturers who choose to leverage the strengths of the hemp plant, and develop a reliable supply chain, will be at the top of their industry in the next decade.